ThomasPr/ThomasPr.github.io/_posts/2022-06-21-opentelemetry-with-quarkus-to-push-distributed-traces-to-aws-xray.md

 ---
-title:  "OpenTelemetry with Quarkus to push distributed traces to AWS X-Ray."
+title:  "OpenTelemetry with Quarkus to push distributed traces to AWS X-Ray"
 date:   2022-06-21 16:00:00 +0200
 excerpt: "Integrate OpenTelemetry into a Java Quarkus microservice to send distributed traces to AWS X-Ray.
 No javaagent is required and it supports the Quarkus native mode.
 This solution enables observation of the entire microservice infrastructure, including services hosted by AWS."
 header: